SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-breakpointalternate-particle-solutions.markdown

 I have downloaded it for viewing later (only had time to sample some of if at the mo, too much to do still.) but I would recommend checking it out, as it gives a good “easy” (well as easy as maths gets) view of the effects of doing complex operations.

-&nbsp;

 * * *

 ### Back to the series

-On another note I meant to set a challenge on the back of the last post.&nbsp; With all the particle possibilities, have a go at creating you are own effect.&nbsp; and while you are at it, also try and recreate this:
+On another note I meant to set a challenge on the back of the last post.
+With all the particle possibilities, have a go at creating you are own effect.  and while you are at it, also try and recreate this:

 [![JustForFun](http://xna-uk.net/blogs/darkgenesis/JustForFun_thumb_37EB209E.png "JustForFun")](http://xna-uk.net/blogs/darkgenesis/JustForFun_5A171A56.png)